 In theory, ACT-R should have as much to say about how intermediate writers become more sophisticated in their use of punctuation as it does about how math beginners can learn how to calculate the slope of a line.
 In practice, studying how people learn to write, or reason critically, or paint, or perform any number of complex skills that are not formally procedural, is incredibly hard.
 Arthur C. Clarke famously wrote, “Any sufficiently advanced technology is indistinguishable from magic.”
 The same could be said for any sufficiently complex thought or learning process.

 That’s why researchers like John Anderson are reaching for new tools like fMRI.
 They need new ways to tackle this incredibly hard problem.

 What “Building a Microscope of the Mind” Would Mean

-Let’s accept for the sake of argument that the parts of ACT-R I described in the last section accurately reflect the way we learn to perform all sorts of complex thought work.
+Let’s accept for the sake of argument that the parts of ACT-R I described in the last section accurately reflects the way we learn to perform all sorts of complex thought work.
 If so, then any learning process under that umbrella would have some common, recognizable moments, regardless of the content being learned.
 Here are a few:

 - The moment that you recognize what kind of problem it is (e.g., a scrambling-an-egg problem or a persuasive argument problem)